 Get More Pleasure in Life

-Hi!
-Seneca is here.
+Hi, Seneca here.
 Once I was one of the richest men in the Roman Empire and had access to the finest pleasures and luxuries.

 Some critics accused me of hypocrisy.
 Why so?
-Because they thought there is a contradiction between my advocacy of a simple life and my wealth.
+Because they thought there was a contradiction between my advocacy of a simple life and my wealth.